LizzyonGit/court_love/README.md

 - get back to the top of the page with one click when there are a lot of lessons, so that I can easily get back to the menu.

 **Product information milestone**
-- find neccessary information about lessons so that I can book lessons that suit my needs.
+- find necessary information about lessons so that I can book lessons that suit my needs.
 - narrow down the list of lessons to specific characteristics so that I can easily view lessons that match my needs.
 - see how many have booked a lesson so that I can see how many will be joining.